The Repository pattern in Go: a painless way to simplify your service logic

 To prove that I prepared 3 implementations: Firestore, MySQL, and simple in-memory.

-Without too long introduction, let’s jump to the practical examples!
+Without a long introduction, let’s jump to the practical examples!

 Note